ExamTime/twitter-typeahead-rails/README.md

+# ExamTime's fork of a fork of a gem for typeahead JS

+__Rationale__

+See issue for details on why we have this fork https://github.com/ExamTime/ExamTime/issues/14072

+Once the other (more) offical Gems have got patches merged in we can use that again and get rid of this.

 # Twitter typeahead.js jquery plugin

 This asset gem packages the [mantained twitter typeahead.js](https://github.com/corejavascript/typeahead.js) jquery plugin for the Rails asset pipeline.